David Lewis (Canadian politician): 1962–1971: Member of Parliament for York South

 Two days after the end of the NDP's 1961 founding convention, Tommy Douglas wrote a letter to Sophie Lewis, David's wife, telling her that David must run in the next election.
 Lewis decided to run in his home riding of York South, which was concurrently held provincially, in the Legislative Assembly of Ontario, by the NDP's Ontario leader, Donald C. MacDonald.

 Diefenbaker's government had to call an election sometime in 1962, so there was time to plan Lewis's campaign.
 He had two campaign managers: his son Stephen and Gerry Caplan.
 One of their main strategies was to gain votes in the riding's affluent Jewish enclave in the Village of Forest Hill.
 Lewis, however, was perceived by the Jewish community as an outsider because he did not take part in community events or belong to a synagogue.
-His opposition to the creation of the state of Israel, a result of his Bundist politics, also did not sit well with the mostly Zionist community.
+His initial opposition to the creation of the state of Israel, a result of his Bundist politics, also did not sit well with the mostly Zionist community.
 It took extra effort on Stephen's and Caplan's parts to convince community members that David was a legitimate Jewish voice and that he would not harm their businesses.
+He came to support the state of Israel after the United Nations voted to partition Palestine in May 1948.
 Besides resistance from the Jewish community, in his role as party national vice-president David Lewis had to tackle the impending doctors' strike in Saskatchewan, the result of the CCF government's implementation of Medicare.
 He called the province's doctors "blackmailers" for suggesting such a strike.
 Lewis also appeared on one of the NDP's few national television spots.
 He appeared on the national CTV Television Network with Walter Pitman to present the NDP's platform on a planned economy, in a conversation-style election broadcast.
 On June 18, 1962, Lewis was elected in York South, and finally became an MP.
 Since Tommy Douglas lost in his seat, Lewis was considered the front-runner to become house leader until Douglas entered the house in an October by-election.